michael-hamilton/Quartz/docs/documentation.md

 #####Example
 	<button class="btn"></button>

 You can use any of Quartz's contextual classes to apply meaningful colors to buttons.
-To use a color class, apply the class `.btn-c` where `c` is the desired color of the button.
+To use a color class, apply the class `.btn-*` where `*` is the desired color of the button.
 Options for classes include:

 - `.btn-default`
 - `.btn-primary`